 Data validation unique values only

-Often, we have to keep a check on the data we enter.
-This may seem an extremely tedious task but it can be made very easy with Excel’s inbuilt function.
-We can apply data validation to ensure that only unique values are entered in each cell.
 This can be done by using a custom formula of COUNTIF function.
-This formula can turn out to very helpful since it can help in keeping a check on a hefty amount of cells, i.e., even more than 1000 cells.
+This formula can turn out to be very helpful since it can help in keeping a check on a hefty amount of cells, i.e., even more than 1000 cells.

 =COUNTIF(range,address of cell)<condition)